Marsh Charitable Trust

 Marsh Charitable Trust, also known as Marsh Christian Trust, is a national charity in the United Kingdom, based in London.
 It is a registered charity under English law, and was established in 1981 by Brian Marsh, the current Chairman.
 Marsh was appointed an OBE for services to business and charity in the 2005 New Year Honours.

 The trust specialises in providing small annual grants to charities across a wide range of charitable activities to pay for running costs.
 It also runs the Marsh Awards, a group of over 90 awards given annually by the Trust in partnership with around 40 different organisations, intended to reward the work of volunteers and charity workers.
 The number of awards continues to grow, and awards are given in the areas of conservation, science, the arts, heritage, literature, social welfare and volunteering.

 The Marsh Christian Trust changed its public facing name to the Marsh Charitable Trust on 1st September 2021.

 Awards

-The Marsh Aards are the creation of Brian Marsh, who wanted to support areas such as conservation and volunteering but wished to identify a way of ensuring a modest sum of money made an impact.
+The Marsh Awards are the creation of Brian Marsh, who wanted to support areas such as conservation and volunteering but wished to identify a way of ensuring a modest sum of money made an impact.
 The awards programme works alongside a number of partner organisations.
 These partners recommend a shortlist of worthy award winners, but the final decision lies with a judging panel, ensuring independence.